ssehra/ssehra.github.io/README.md

 Ending Notes
 ============
 I hope you found this guide helpful and were able to reproduce your very own Protoype Lab Flow project.
-With everything working and costing you a total of hopefully less than $300.
+With everything functioning as it should and costing you a total of hopefully less than $300.
+Here's a sample output of the program.